mihirkurdekar/RAGonManifestos/README.md

 * Line 19 has path to manifext text file
 * Line 52 has path to output markdown file
 Just verify these paths, and you can run the script.

-You can see the output in markdown folder.
+If you want to change LLM to something else just change the llm input for agents in file.

 #### Sample output